1. Introduction

 3.1.
 Compiler Treatment

-JLS 4.12.4 states that if we remove the final modifier from a method parameter or a local variable without introducing compile-time errors, then it's effectively final.
-Moreover, if we add the final keyword to a variable's declaration in a valid program, then it's effectively final.
+JLS 4.12.4 states that if we remove the final modifier from a parameter or a local variable in a valid program without introducing compile-time errors, then it becomes effectively final.
+Moreover, it’s also safe to add the final modifier to an effectively final variable or parameter.

 The Java compiler doesn’t do additional optimization for effectively final variables, unlike it does for final variables.